-As discussed in our last week?s RIA Financial Guardrails, the cost of health care is growing twice as fast as the typical Cost of Living Adjustment in Social Security benefits.
-The out of pocket expenses as reported from Healthview services estimates the average 65 year old couple will exceed \$400,000 in health care costs and also projects a 5.5% annual increase in health care costs over the next decade.
+As discussed in our RIA Financial Guardrails, the cost of health care is growing twice as fast as the typical Cost of Living Adjustment in Social Security benefits.

+Healthview Services put?s out an annual report on the trends and costs of health care.
+In their 2018 Retirement Healthcare Costs Data Report they found that health care expenses are projected to rise at an annual rate of 4.22%.
+The report also found that the average healthy 65 year old couple who is retiring this year should expect to spend \$363,946 in today?s dollars in health care premiums, deductibles and out-of-pocket expenses.

 These are scary numbers if you ask me.
 Is your advisor using standard income replacement ratios of the past or are they updating their numbers annually or is this even a consideration in your overall financial plan?

+In your financial plan what is your health care expense and at what % is it inflated each year?

-Time and time again financial plans use unrealistic return numbers, little or no inflation and health care considerations have been either missed or altogether an after thought. •Ask your advisor what type of assumptions they are using, this should be an easy conversation to have and if it?s a conversation you don?t feel comfortable having with your advisor it may be time to start kicking tires on advisors.
+Time and time again financial plans use unrealistic return numbers, little or no inflation and health care considerations have been either missed or an altogether after-thought.

+If you don?t know-ask your advisor what type of assumption?s they are using.
+This should be an easy conversation to have and if it?s a conversation you don?t feel comfortable having with your advisor it may be time to start kicking tires.

 Your advisor?s job is to be your advocate and more importantly in financial planning to play devil?s advocate.